requarks/wiki-docs/dev/storage.md

 * **key**: A short, unique and camelCase-formatted name for this module.
 It must match exactly the module folder name!
 * **title**: The full name of the module.
+* **description**: A short description of the module.
 * **author**: The name of the author of the module.
+* **logo**: Absolute URL to the logo of the module provider.
+An SVG vector is required.
+* **website**: URL to the website of the module provider.
+* **isAvailable**: Whether the module can be activated / configured by the administrator.
+* **supportedModes**: A list of supported modes.
+Unless your module specifically supports bi-directional sync, only the `push` option should be listed.
+Possible values:
+	* `sync`: Content is first pulled from the storage target.
+Any newer content overwrites local content.
+New content since last sync is then pushed to the storage target, overwriting any content on target if present.
+  * `push`: Content is always pushed to the storage target, overwriting any existing content.
+  * `pull`: Content is always pulled from the storage target, overwriting any local content which already exists.
+* **defaultMode**: The default value from the choices listed above.
+Usually `push`.
+* **schedule**: An [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) formatted time interval at which the sync function will be triggered or `false` to disable.
 * **props**: An object of user editable properties.
 See [Module Properties](/dev/module-properties) for more info.

 ## storage.js